xapian/xapian/xapian-bindings/python3/docs/introduction.rst

 Apache and mod_python/mod_wsgi
 ==============================

-Prior to Xapian 1.3.0, applications which use the xapian module had to be run in the main interpreter under mod_python and mod_wsgi.
-As of 1.3.0, the xapian module no longer uses Python's simplified GIL state API, and so this restriction should no longer apply.
+Prior to Xapian 1.3.0, you had to tell mod_python and mod_wsgi to run applications which use Xapian in the main interpreter.
+Xapian 1.3.0 no longer uses the simplified GIL state API, and so this restriction no longer applies.

 Test Suite
 ==========